Alert

 Counties that have their own Home Rule Charter are granted greater local control and authority and exemptions from some state laws.

 Unlike a statutory form of government, which adheres to state-imposed rules and limitations, a Home Rule Charter provides the flexibility to address local challenges more effectively and innovatively.
-Colorado law provides 43 topics of authority for home rule counties, including limits on debt, tax and the use of parks and open space, for example.
-Ultimately, the elected Home Rule Charter Commission will determine the topics included in the Charter.
+Colorado law provides 47 topics of authority for home rule counties, including limits on debt, tax and the use of parks and open space, for example.
+Ultimately, if approved by voters, the elected Home Rule Charter Commission would determine the topics included in the Charter.

 Voters Will Decide